-I flew from Tokyo to Bangkok a few days prior to get best priced airfare and just enjoyed the great food in little India town in Bangkok before two weeks non stop Thai food.
-I flew with Scoot which along with Jetstar I rate as two of the worst airlines to fly with.
+I flew from Tokyo to Bangkok a few days prior to get best priced airfare and enjoyed the great food and big city nightlife.
+I flew with Scoot which along with Jetstar I rate as two of the worst airlines.
 Cheap and nasty.
-To Chiang Mai I flew Thai Lion which by comparison was great service despite the fare being just $40 AUS.
+To Chiang Mai I flew Thai Lion which by comparison was great (but never fly Lion in Indonesia).

 You can really see the pollution leaving Bangkok.
 The big cities have their own micro climates now from a blanket of smog.

 I rented a Thai made Honda CB500X from Pops rental in Chiang Mai which is like NC750X with sleeved down engine.

 Pops has a wide range of motorcycles, much more than what they list on their web site.
 Their fleet is maybe a hundred bikes easy dwarfing the competition.

 Next morning we were off on our way north.
 It took me a bit to adjust to riding in a group.
 I was in the middle of a number of bikes and did not like the surge affect of riders slowing for corners then speeding on the straights.
 I ride a more steady pace.